-How the qualified business income deduction works ?
+How did the qualified business income deduction work?

 There are a couple of aspects of the pass-through deduction to keep in mind:

-2,.
-Claim QBI deduction even if you don’t itemize and claim the standard deduction
+2. Claim the QBI deduction even if you don’t itemize and claim the standard deduction

 What is a pass-through business?

-Any business that is not charged tax on the corporate tax rate, is a pass-through business.
-On this basis, owners of a sole proprietorship, partnership, or S corporation pays tax on the individual income tax rates and files individual tax.
-Some startling facts about pass-through businesses in USA are that a small number of large businesses account for the majority of pass-through profits and economic activity.
+Any business that is not charged tax on the corporate tax rate is a pass-through business because the profits are charged to individual members of the business entity.
+On this basis, owners of a sole proprietorship, partnership, or S corporation pays tax on the individual income tax rates and file individual tax.
+Some startling facts about pass-through businesses in the USA are that a small number of large businesses account for the majority of pass-through profits and economic activity.
 Also, many pass-through businesses pay lower tax rates than C-corporations.

-Who can claim QBI deduction & Who can not ?
+Who can claim a QBI deduction & Who can not?